Symmetry indicators and anomalous surface states of topological crystalline insulators: Symmetry indicators and bulk topology

 We now introduce a $\mathbb{Z}$-valued index \cite{Lu14} that is simply the sum of the inversion parities of occupied bands (up to a pre-factor):

 Using the total number of occupied bands $n\equiv n_{K}^{+}+n_{K}^{-}$, one can rewrite $\kappa_1$ as $2n-\frac{1}{2}\sum_{K\in\text{TRIMs}}n_{K}^{-}$.
 Comparing this with Eq.~\eqref{defZ2}, we find

-Although Eq.~\eqref{nu0k1} suggests that $\kappa_1=\nu_0$ mod 2, $\kappa_1$ contains more information than $\nu_0$ as it is ``stable" mod $4$, in the sense that any trivial insulator has $\kappa_1=4n$ ($n\in\mathbb{Z}$) and adding or subtracting trivial bands does not alter $\kappa_1$ mod $4$.
+Although Eq.~\eqref{nu0k1} suggests that $\kappa_1=\nu_0$ mod 2, $\kappa_1$ contains more information than $\nu_0$ as it is ``stable" mod $4$, in the sense that any trivial insulator has $\kappa_1=4n$ ($n\in\mathbb{Z}$) and adding or subtracting trivial bands does not alter $\kappa_1$ mod $4$ as demonstrated in Fig.~\ref{indicator}.
 Weak topological phases may realize $\kappa_1=2$ mod 4, but the most interesting case is when $\kappa_1=2$ mod 4 while $(\nu_1,\nu_2,\nu_3)$ all vanish.
-One way of achieving this phase is to stack two copies of a strong TI.
-The surface mode of this phase will be discussed in Sec.~\ref{Sec:Surface}.
+One way of achieving this phase is to stack two copies of a strong TI as illustrated in Fig.~\ref{indicator} (b) and (c).
+The surface signature of this phase was discussed in Ref.\ \onlinecite{Fang17}, and will be reintroduced in Sec.~\ref{Sec:Surface}.

-The space group that contains only inversion $\I$ in addition to translations is called $P\bar{1}$ (numbered No.~2 in the International Tables~\cite{ITC}).
+The space group that contains only inversion $\I$ in addition to translations is called $P\bar{1}$ (numbered No.~2 in the standard crystallographic references \cite{ITC}).
 The index $\kappa_1$ can be defined for every supergroup of $P\bar{1}$ (SGs containing $P \bar{1}$ as a subgroup), i.e., for every centrosymmetric SG.